-4. Integrational initiatives and capacity building in the field of healthcare and safety aspects of hygiene and public health (that do not contradict to currently established national and international rules and standards) can be provided.
+3. Integrational initiatives and capacity building in the field of healthcare and safety

+To enable shaping of pro-healthy attitudes among communities of cross-border region especially children and youth, joint initiatives on promotion of regular medical check-ups/examinations and actualization of the aspects of hygiene and public health (that do not contradict to currently established national and international rules and standards) can be provided.
 Other supporting actions raising awareness and capacity building for local communities on the matter of first aid for distant cross-border territories, small scale practical solutions and synergies on the crossing of topics of healthcare, emergency situations are intended to detail and compliment the wide scope of initiatives provided in the Programme priority of Health.